bbenedict/bbenedict/100days.md

 ## day 47

 Success!
-I have a working implementation of a REST-based query languages.
+I have a working implementation of a REST-based query language.

 ## day 48

-Cleaned up of my working implementation of my REST-based query languages and uploaded to a privat repo for now.
+Cleaned up of my working implementation of my REST-based query language and uploaded to a privat repo for now.
 The next set of problems to solve include authentication support, overriding the base services controller, and better error response.
 Then I need to build a Reactjs client that leverages the approach.
 Is it possible to define a model on the server and have all the connections automatically made such that client queries just work?
 We'll see.

+## And then life happens...

+I had one of those interruptions that forces you to put all your side projects on hold until the ship is righted.
+One of the things I was looking forward to upon resolving the situation was resuming my 100 days of learning.
+And so, without further ado...

+## day 49

+I resumed work on my REST-based query language by implemention a react client that queries the server.
+First version works pretty well.
+I am optimistic this is a good approach.

+## day 50

+Re-factoring of the client and related server work.
+Now supporting object creation from the client.

+## day 51

+Before my "life happens" interruption, I had started reading about sentiment analysis in the O-Reilly book Introduction to Machine Learning with Python.
+I swicthed back to that work to finish what I started.
+The implementation was a simple "bag of words" approach.

+## day 52

+Added better logging to the server side of the REST-based query language project.

+## day 53

+I spent some time with data transformation and scaling using the O-Reilly book.